hamzasalahds/hospital_database/README.md

 ######	<div align="center"> Conducted a survey with nurses to determine what they want from this database.  </div>
 ### Questionnaire Survey
 *	**Nurse 1:** *“I want to know the name of COVID patients, their symptoms, doctors that treated them, inlcluding the date and method of their last COVID test so that medical staff can access this information and to better protect our selves from exposure and plan ahead.*
-* 	**Nurse 2:** *“We want to limit COVID-19 exposure on our floor by identifying all COVID patients and have their names, numbers, and the room and floor they are located at.
-We also have limited rooms and beds for COVID patients.”*
+* 	**Nurse 2:** *“We want to limit COVID-19 exposure on our floor by identifying all COVID patients and have their names, numbers, and the room and floor they are located at because we have limited rooms and beds for COVID patients.”*

 * 	**Social Worker:** *“our department requests a database that stores phone numbers of patients work number and immediate family to advise them to get checked for COVID as well as quarantine."*